DmitriyRF/NewTheme/README.md

 <h3>Pagination</h3>
 <p>WordPress offers built-in functionality for navigating through posts.
 Theme developers can use simple links or numbered pagination to indicate the previous page or the next page in a given sequence.</p>
 <h3>Single Posts</h3>
-<p>I add new php template for single post content, also go throught theme development advice</p>
+<p>I add new php template for single post content, also go throught theme development advice. single.php — the single post template.
+Used when a single post is queried.</p>
 <h3>Comments Template</h3>
 <p>How show, leave and to comment comments in single post page by comments.php template</p>
+<h3>Page Template</h3>
+<p>page.php — the page template.
+Used when an individual Page is queried.
+Display page title, page content, comment list, comment form.
+Metadata such as tags, categories, date and author should NOT be displayed.
+Display an "Edit" link</p>